 Maya Jewell Zeller is the author of RUST FISH (Lost Horse Press, 2011), YESTERDAY, THE BEES (Floating Bridge Press, October 2015), and the collaboration (with Seattle visual artist Carrie DeBacker), ALCHEMY FOR CELLS & OTHER BEASTS (Entre Rios, Fall 2017).
+She is co-editor of Evergreen: Grim Tales & Verses From the Gloomy Northwest (Scablands Books, 2022), and co-author of the forthcoming textbook, Advanced Poetry: Pathways Into Poetic Lineages (Bloomsbury UK, 2023).
 Please visit “About the Author” for more information.

 Do you want to take a workshop with me, called “Telling Secrets” or “Crossover Artists”?
 If you do, come to Port Townsend this week, and we’ll write letters and compose CNF lists of aboutnesses together.
 You can also take workshops with lots of other PNW & national writers. . . and attend readings, and wander the cliffs above the sea.

 ALCHEMY available for pre-order! & other recent poems!

 I’M BEYOND THRILLED TO SHARE THAT YOU CAN NOW PRE-ORDER my forthcoming collaborative collection, Alchemy for Cells & Other Beasts!

 This book combines Carrie DeBacker’s visual art with my poems.
 Out in October from Entre Rios Books.
 We’d be pretty tickled to have you pre-order at the link above.